marsdrums/test-tutorial/visual-quality/index.md

 \vec{v}(t + \Delta t) = \vec{v}(t) + \vec{a} \cdot \Delta t
 $$

-where $\Delta t$ is the time interval between steps.
+Where $\Delta t$ is the time interval between steps.

 - Update Position
 To update the object’s position $\vec{x}(t)$, use the updated velocity: